Facing problems while loading your ammunition?

 But when the neck is long, it starts to crush against the end of the chamber.
 That’s why accuracy decreases.
 Cases of excessive length, cripple Semi-autos.

 How to Avoid: You should grit the teeth and trim cases when they go out of spec.
 It’s important.
 Otherwise, you will suffer.
-You can check out our latest guide about best case trimmer from here.

 6. Excessive Seating of Bullet